 The Occupational Employment and Wages report of the US Bureau of Labor Statistics reported that in May 2013, film directors and film producers received a mean annual wage of $90,240 which translates to a median wage of $33.40 per hour.
 The agency reported in May 2012 that the highest paid film producers worked in the motion picture and video industries.
 At that time, the median annual wage of producers and directors was $71,350 but those producing for these industries received $94,110.

-Film Producer Career Outlook
+Average Film Producer Salary

 The employment rate of producers and directors is not quite rosy.
 From the ten-year period covering 2012 to 2022, the job rate of directors is set at 3 percent.
 This is slower than the average rate for all occupations.
 However, there will still be a need for producers and directors particularly in the motion picture and video industry but the competition for the available jobs is going to be intense.
 Job prospects are going to be bright for those who have previously worked in the movie industry.